 Yale University in New Haven, Conn., ranked in the top 10 on lists by QS World Universities in 2013-14 and Forbes in 2014.
 The school came in third on U.S. News & World Report's list for 2014-15.
 When Kwasi Enin was admitted to all eight Ivy League schools in 2014, he chose Yale because of its residential college system and music clubs.
 Yale accepted only 6.9 percent of applicants in 2013-14.
 Students from 119 countries outside the United States go to Yale, making up 18 percent of the student body.
 Yale had a $20.7 billion endowment in 2013.

-U.S. News & World Report chose Princeton as its top school in the nation for 2014-15, and Forbes ranked Princeton the highest Ivy League school in the nation, fourth overall in 2014.
+U.S. News & World Report chose Princeton as its top school in the nation for 2014-15, and Forbes ranked Princeton University the highest Ivy League school in the nation, fourth overall in 2014.
 The Princeton, N.J., school was established in 1746, making it the fourth oldest American college.
 Freshmen and sophomores have freedom to explore different disciplines, but they are required to complete one or two classes in each of seven general areas: epistemology and cognition, ethical thought and moral values, historical analysis, literature and the arts, quantitative reasoning, laboratory science and technology, and social analysis.
 The university endowment was $18.2 billion in 2013.

-U.S. News & World Report selected Columbia University in New York City as the fourth-best American university for 2014-15, and Columbia came in eighth on the Academic Ranking of World Universities in 2014.
+U.S. News & World Report selected Columbia University in the City of New York as the fourth-best American university for 2014-15, and Columbia came in eighth on the Academic Ranking of World Universities in 2014.
 Columbia was founded in 1754 as King’s College, the oldest college in New York and fifth oldest in the nation.
 Seven percent of prospective freshmen were admitted to Columbia in 2013 and 8 percent were admitted to Columbia's School of Engineering and Applied Science, which is rated among the best in the U.S. Columbia held an $8.2 billion endowment in 2012-13.
 The university library system held 12.8 million volumes in 2013.

 University of Pennsylvania